Education > Article > The Gut-Vagina-Bladder-Axis and UTIs

 Introducing the Gut-Vagina-Bladder-Axis

-We often talk about the crosstalk and interconnectedness between the different microbiome niches in the human body, primarily how the oral, vaginal, and gut microbiome influence each other and, in turn, the health of us, the human, in which these microbes reside.
-This is especially relevant when it comes to the urinary microbiome and the overall health of the urinary tract given the complex crosstalk that occurs via the gut-vagina-bladder axis10.
-The gut-kidney axis also exists, whereby gut dysbiosis can drive various renal disorders such as chronic kidney disease (CKD) and kidney stones10.
+We often talk about the crosstalk between and interconnectedness of the different microbiome niches in the human body, including how the oral, gut, vaginal, and urinary microbiome influence each other and, in turn, the health of us, the human, in which these microbes reside.
+This is especially relevant when it comes to the urinary microbiome and the overall health of the urinary tract given the complex crosstalk which occurs via the gut-vagina/gut-bladder/vagina-bladder axis,¹⁰ or the gut-vagina-bladder axis for short.
+The gut-kidney axis also exists, whereby gut dysbiosis can drive various renal disorders such as chronic kidney disease (CKD) and kidney stones

-Such crosstalk along the gut-vagina-bladder axis is likely mediated by prior disruption of protective Lactobacilli colonies which otherwise have a formative role in staving off opportunistic bacterial overgrowth in the gut, vaginal, and urinary microbiome.
-For instance, high relative abundance of Lactobacilli in the vaginal microbiome of postmenopausal women has been shown to reduce the risk of vaginal colonisation with E. coli,22 which may then confer a protective benefit against UTIs.
-Such depletion of Lactobacilli can be driven by various environmental and endogenous stimuli, ranging from low oestrogen during the menopause22 to antibiotic use,23 which disrupts these niches in the body and makes it easier for opportunistic bacteria to proliferate and migrate into the urinary tract.
+Such crosstalk along the gut-vagina-bladder axis is likely mediated by prior disruption to protective Lactobacilli colonies which otherwise have a formative role in staving off opportunistic microbial overgrowth in the gut, vaginal, and urinary microbiome.
+For instance, high relative abundance of Lactobacilli in the vaginal microbiome of postmenopausal women has been shown to reduce the risk of vaginal colonisation with E. coli.²² This may then confer a protective benefit against UTIs.
+Such depletion of Lactobacilli can be driven by various environmental and endogenous stimuli, ranging from low oestrogen during the menopause²² to antibiotic use²³, which disrupt these niches in the body and make it easier for opportunistic bacteria to proliferate and migrate up and into the urinary tract.

 How to Support the Gut-Vagina-Bladder Microbiome